fixedtire/shell_cheatsheets/README.md

 _Help for GNU:_ [CMD] + [X] to save, press [Y] to save, [ENTER] to confirm

-_Alternative:_ Open configuration with a Text-Editor eg. TextEdit (by default the file islocated in: /Users/yourusername/)
+_Alternatively:_ Open configuration with a Code/Text-Editor

 or: